SyntaxError: Cannot use import statement outside a module

 Add type="module" inside the script tag

-When working with ECMAScript modules and JavaScript module import statements in the browser, you'll need to explicitly tell the browser that a script is module.
-To do this, you have to add type="module" onto any ‹script› tags that point to a JavaScript module.
-Once you do this you can import that module without issues.
+When dealing with ECMAScript modules and using JavaScript module import statements in a browser, it's essential to inform the browser that a script is a module.
+To achieve this, you need to include the attribute type="module" within any <script> tags that reference a JavaScript module.
+By doing this, you enable the smooth importing of modules without encountering errors.

 <script type="module" src="./index.js"></script>